fablab-bergamo/Fab-O-matic/hardware/README.md

 ## Revision 1.1

 Changes from rev 1.0:

-- Fixed buck converter R11 connection to FB pin instead of 5V.
+* Fixed buck converter R11 connection to FB pin instead of 5V.
+* Fixed Q1 footprint (switched model)
+* Buzzer is now on top side as it makes enough noise and it can be assembled by JLCPCB this way.
+* Slight layout changes (moved connector down, protection components done, increased distance between relay and command components)

 ## Revision 1.0